LeiFan95/LeiFan95.github.io/_pages/about.md

 My detailed resume/CV is [here](./files/Lei_Fan_Resume.pdf) (last updated on July 2025).

 # 🔥 News
+- *2026.02*: &nbsp;🎉 One co-authored paper on *safeguarding MLLMs* got accepted by CVPR 2026!
+Congratulations to Jinqi and other authors.
 - *2025.02*: &nbsp;🎉 One co-authored paper on *visual localization under extreme viewpoint changes* got accepted by CVPR 2025!
 Congratulations to Yunxuan and other authors.
 - *2024.10*: &nbsp;🎉 One co-authored paper on *visual question answering* got accepeted by EMNLP 2024!
 Congratulations to Xiaoying and other authors.
 - *2024.05*: The proposed dataset to evaluate active recognition has been made publicly available!
 Please refer to [the page](AR-dataset/index.html) for details.